 Genetics as a risk factor for stroke

 Certain genetic factors can raise your stroke risk.
-Genetic causes significantly contribute to ischemic stroke, especially in younger stroke patients i.e. those under the age of 45-501.
+Genetic causes significantly contribute to ischaemic stroke, especially in younger stroke patients i.e. those under the age of 45-50.
+For some genetic conditions, doctors may recommend medications or procedures to reduce the increased risk of stroke1.

-Our genes can influence stroke risk in two ways1:
+Our genes can influence stroke risk in two ways1,2:

-- Genetic mutations that increase your stroke risk or cause stroke isk factors, like high blood pressure or diabetes
+2. Genetic mutations that increase your stroke risk or cause stroke risk factors, like high blood pressure or diabetes

-Genetic disorders (disorders that cause stroke and those that include stroke as a complication)2,3
+Genetic disorders (disorders that cause stroke and those that include stroke as a complication)

 These genetic disorders mainly cause other symptoms but can lead to stroke: